The Complete Guide on Fleece Liners for Guinea Pigs

 How to Wash Fleece Liners

-1. There are two things you need to note before washing your liners are unscented detergent and distilled white vinegar.
+- The two things you need to note before washing your liners are unscented detergent and distilled white vinegar.
 Always make sure you use unscented detergent before you wash your fleece liners because guinea pigs have really sensitive respiratory systems.
+Any kind of strong, unnatural scents can cause allergic reactions in your guinea pig, such as sneezing.

-3. Before starting the washing cycle, make sure your washing machine is set to either: bedding, heavy duty, pre-soak, or extra rinse setting(s).
+- Before starting the washing cycle, make sure your washing machine is set to either: bedding, heavy duty, pre-soak, or extra rinse setting(s).
 These settings are important because fleece liners may have absorbent qualities, so it is important that enough water is used to penetrate the fabric thoroughly and therefore wash effectively.
+We don’t want to leave any detergent or urine behind.

-4. Set your water temperature to cold before starting the cycle to avoid shrinkage within the fleece liner.
-However, with GuineaDad Liners you may adjust the settings to warm to cold temperatures.
+- Set your water temperature to cold before starting the cycle to avoid shrinkage within the fleece liner.
+However, with GuineaDad Liners you may adjust the settings at warm to cold temperatures.

-6. When drying your fleece liner, make sure that you don’t overly dry it.
-Too much heat to any fleece liner can damage it and cause it to shrink.
-We recommend drying the liners in low heat for one cycle only.
+- When drying your fleece liner, make sure that you don’t overly dry it.
+Too much heat to any fleece liner can damage it and cause it to shrink, and can even affect the absorbency of the liner.
+We recommend drying the liners in low heat or even no heat for one cycle only.
 If you find the liner is still damp, air dry the liner by hanging it somewhere away from the sun or any excess heat.
+Draping it over a chair works well.

 How to Spot Clean Guinea Pig Fleece Cage Liners

-3. Vacuum: You may use any hand held vacuum to clean up feces, hay, or hair off the liner.
+- Vacuum: You may use any hand held vacuum to clean up feces, hay, or hair off the liner.
 This spot cleaning method is one of my favorites, as it is fast and easy to do on your own.
+Try to make sure that the vacuum that you choose to use is relatively quiet, as loud noises can scare your guinea pig, and could even stress them out.

 How Often Do You Change Fleece Liners?